Bronx Zoo: Butterfly Garden

 If not successful, the Oklahoma City Zoo would have purchased it in September 1997.

+Before the Butterfly Garden opened, this was where the Great Ape House was located, and it was once home to gorillas, chimpanzees, orangutans, and gibbons through the exhibit's history.

 Children's Zoo

 The original Children's Zoo in the Bronx Zoo opened in 1941 with a nursery-rhyme theme; in 1981, a new Children's Zoo opened, and was instantly successful, seeing almost 250,000 visitors in two months.
-It closed for renovations in 2013; it reopened on May 30, 2015, with new exhibits featuring giant anteaters, pudús, Linne's two-toed sloth, American alligators, squirrel monkeys, Asian small-clawed otters, prairie dogs, fennec foxes, Nubian goats, zebus, alpacas, sheep, donkeys, chickens, ducks, pigs, geese and domestic turkeys.
+It closed for renovations in 2013; it reopened on May 30, 2015, with new exhibits featuring giant anteaters, common degus, Patagonian maras, white-nosed coatis, Linnaeus's two-toed sloths, squirrel monkeys, American flamingos, Asian small-clawed otters, North American porcupines, great horned owls, striped skunks, prairie dogs, fennec foxes, African spurred tortoises, Nubian goats, zebus, alpacas, sheep, donkeys, chickens, ducks, pigs, geese, and domestic turkeys.

 Congo Gorilla Forest

 In the southwestern part of the zoo, Congo Gorilla Forest is a 6.5 acre rainforest that is home to the 20 or so western lowland gorillas in the zoo.
-Angolan colobus, Wolf's guenons, pygmy marmosets and mandrills also call this area home.
-Visitors walk through the area and can also view it from treetop lookouts.
+Angolan colobus, Wolf's guenons, pygmy marmosets, mandrills, okapis, red river hogs, an ornate monitor, and an African rock python also call this area home.
+It also includes a bird exhibit that houses white-crested hornbills, Congo peafowls, and African pygmy geese.

 The Congo Gorilla Forest was opened in 1999 and was visited 7,000,000 times as of 2009.
 In one of the largest breeding groups of western lowland gorillas in North America, the exhibit has two troops of gorillas, for a total of 19 gorillas.
 Since 1999, 14 gorillas, 23 red river hogs, 11 Wolf's guenons, and four okapis have been born in the exhibit.
 There is also an 8-minute film in the middle of the exhibit, as well as viewing points throughout.
 In total, there are about 400 animals from 55 species.
 Over $10.6 million for conservation of Central African habitats has been collected in donations since the exhibit's opening, and the exhibit has netted $12.5 million in exhibit fees as of 2014.

+Before the Congo Gorilla Forest was constructed, this site was once South America, and it is known to house pygmy hippopotamuses, tapirs, giant anteaters, Patagonian maras, guanacos, greater rheas, babirusas, brocket deer, and peccaries.

 JungleWorld

-This exhibit is an indoor tropical jungle and home to nearly 800 species including Asian small-clawed otters, Javan lutungs, silvery lutungs, northern white-cheeked gibbons, Matschie's tree-kangaroos, gharials, Amur leopards, pygmy slow loris, greater mouse deer and Malayan tapirs, living in mangroves and on the beaches.
+This exhibit is an indoor tropical jungle and home to nearly 800 species including Asian small-clawed otters, Javan lutungs, silvery lutungs, northern white-cheeked gibbons, Matschie's tree-kangaroos, gharials, a clouded leopard, common treeshrews, a carpet python, northern Luzon giant cloud rats, greater mouse deer, Malayan tapirs, and lesser adjutants living in mangroves and on the beaches.
 Visitors can watch the gibbons swinging or singing and watch the otters play.
 The exhibit includes species that are usually on the jungle floor including stag beetles, scorpions and fire-bellied toads, but behind glass.
 A pond with a waterfall lets visitors sit and observe gourami and Fly River turtles.